AlexBAV/corsl/README.md

 `when_all` function accepts any number of awaitables and produces an awaitable that is completed only when all input tasks are completed.
 If at least one of the tasks throws, the first thrown exception is rethrown by `when_all`.

-Every input parameter must either be `IAsyncAction`, `IAsyncOperation<T>`, `future<T>` or an awaitable that implements `await_resume` member function (or has a free function `await_resume`).
+Every input parameter must be of an awaitable type.
 If all input tasks produce `void`, `when_all` also produces `void`, otherwise, it produces an `std::tuple<>` of all input parameter types.
 For `void` tasks, an empty type `corsl::no_result` is used in the tuple.

 When the list of tasks to await is not known at compile time, `when_all_range` function must be used instead.
-It takes a pair of iterators to a range of tasks.
-In this case, all tasks must be of the same type. `when_all_range` guarantees to traverse the range only once, thus supporting input iterators (or better).
-Note, that it copies task objects during its execution.
+It takes a range of awaitables and all of them must produce the same type. `when_all_range` guarantees to traverse the range only once, thus supporting input iterators (or better).
+Note, that it copies or moves task objects during its execution.

-Since `future` class is not copyable, it must be moved to the `when_all_range` instead of copying or passing by reference. `std::make_move_iterator` function may be used for that.

 ```C++
 corsl::future<void> void_timer(TimeSpan duration)